SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

   <view>
   <controls>
   <importXML
-    title="Ressource"
-    titleRestart="Ressource"
+    title="Resource"
+    titleRestart="Resource"
   />

 .. .. csv-table::
    :header: "Attribute","Description"
    :widths: 40,60

-..   "restart=""[true/false]""", "Enables repetition of the proces after the package has been created (e.g. in order to recreate the package after manual deletion."
+..   "title=""[string]""", "Enables repetition of the proces after the package has been created (e.g. in order to recreate the package after manual deletion."
-   "site=""[Packaging site Name]""", "String to pass to the SQL scripts executed on runtime of the mass import."
-   "indexFilter=""[true|false]""", "If set to false, the button will be invisible when executed once."
-   "indexFilterPreselected=""[true/false]""", "Title of the button" "title=""[String]""", "String to pass to the SQL scripts executed on runtime of the mass import."
+   "titleRestart=""[string]""", "String to pass to the SQL scripts executed on runtime of the mass import."
-   "validation=""[true|false]""", "If set to false, the button will be invisible when executed once."

 ----------------------
 CreateActiveDirectory